6. For how long do we keep your information?

 Your personal information is retained by us in accordance with applicable law and regulation.
 Our data retention periods vary depending on the location, nature and context of the personal information that we have in our care, and are calculated taking into account the following factors:

 This means that, in general, we delete personal information when: the purpose for its processing has been fulfilled or the contractual relationship with our client, you or your company has ended; all mutual claims have been fulfilled; and there are no other legal obligations to retain the personal information nor legal bases for further processing.
-Typically, we retain personal information in client files for 10 years after the completion of the matter.
+Typically, we retain personal information in client files for 10 years after the completion of the matter, unless there are specific circumstances compelling us to retain the client files for a longer period.

-Depending on where you are in the world and which of the Pinsent Masons entities processes your personal information, you may have one or more of the following rights in respect of that personal information:
+Depending on where you are in the world and which of the Pinsent Masons entities processes your personal information, you may have rights in respect of that personal information.
+For example, the following rights are provided for under the UK and EU data protection regimes:

 Not all of these rights are absolute, which means that they may only apply in certain situations and may be subject to legal exceptions and exemptions.
 To exercise your rights, please email us at [email protected].
-You may also write to us at Privacy Team, Pinsent Masons, 19 Cornwall Street, Birmingham, B3 2DT, United Kingdom.
-Please also refer to section 12.1 of this policy for any further information concerning certain of our non-European offices in respect of exercising your rights in relation to your personal information.
+You may also write to us at Privacy Team, Pinsent Masons, 55 Colmore Row, Birmingham, B3 2FG, United Kingdom.
+Please also refer to section 13.1 of this policy for any further information concerning certain of our non-European offices in respect of exercising your rights in relation to your personal information.

 You may change your marketing preferences or let us know that you no longer wish to receive any marketing communications from us by:

-- writing to us at Privacy Team, Pinsent Masons, 19 Cornwall Street, Birmingham, B3 2DT, United Kingdom.
+• writing to us at Privacy Team, Pinsent Masons, 55 Colmore Row, Birmingham, B3 2FG, United Kingdom.

 Our Privacy Team oversees our compliance with data protection laws and this policy, and provides guidance and advice to the firm and our people.
 Our Compliance Officer for Legal Practice ('COLP') oversees compliance with our professional responsibilities and the reporting of any failures to comply with legislative requirements, including data protection.

 Please direct any complaint relating to how the firm has processed your personal information to [email protected].
-You may also write to us at Privacy Team, Pinsent Masons, 19 Cornwall Street, Birmingham, B3 2DT, United Kingdom.
+You may also write to us at Privacy Team, Pinsent Masons, 55 Colmore Row, Birmingham, B3 2FG, United Kingdom.
 We hope that we can resolve any query or concern you raise about our processing of your personal information.

 We sometimes provide you with links to other websites, but these websites are not under our control.
 We are not liable to you for any issues arising in connection with their use of your information, the website content or the services offered to you by those websites.